sboyina/dupe-it/readme.md

 # dupe-it
-Dupe-it is a proxy server to overcome cors issue duting web development.
+Dupe-it is a proxy server to overcome cors issue during web development.

 # Install